 (c) the date and time of the request

-(d) IP address of the device from which the request was made
+(d) the IP address of the computer from which the request originated

-(f) the access status (file transmitted, data not found, etc.)
+(f) the access status (file transmitted, file not found, etc.)

 (g) a description of the type of web browser used

-1.4.
-If there is an option on the Website to enter personal or business data (email addresses, names, addresses), such details are provided by the user on an exclusively voluntary basis and only to serve the purpose for which it is requested.
-The data will be processed strictly in accordance with statutory provisions.
-Mandatory information is naturally marked as such.
+2.4.
+Where there is an option to enter personal or commercial data (email addresses, names, addresses) on one of our websites, this disclosure of this data by the user is always expressly voluntary.
+We only use the data provided to fulfil the desired purpose.
+Data is strictly processed in accordance with legal provisions.
+Mandatory information is clearly marked as such.

 3. Tracking mechanisms